codeHokage1/task_manager_api/README.md

 - PUT => /api/tasks/:id (to update a single task)
 - DELETE => /api/tasks/:id (to delete a single task)

-The project was integrated with a simple frontend project.
-Check it out here :link: :
+The project can be integrated with any frontend project.